#GirlsWhoGive: Khloe Thompson, Founder of Khloe Kares

 This post is part of #GivingTuesday's #WomenWhoGive series, which celebrates women who are making a difference in their communities.
 We couldn’t resist sharing the story of Khloe Thompson, who is technically a #GirlWhoGives!

-When Khloe Thompson was 8 years old, she began distributing “Kare Bags” filled with socks, underwear, toiletries, and sanitary items for Los Angeles’ homeless community.
+When Khloe Thompson was 8 years old, she began distributing “Kare Bags” filled with socks, underwear, toiletries, and menstrual supplies for Los Angeles’ homeless community.
 Khloe is proving that her age has nothing to do with her ability to impact the world around her.
 She believes the only way to understand what’s going on in your community is to go out in the community and see what’s going on.

 What inspired you to start giving?